Trump announces 90-day negotiating period with Mexico as 25% tariff rates stay in place

 The leaders' morning call came at a moment of pressure and uncertainty for the world economy.
 Nations are scrambling to finalize the outlines of a trade framework with Trump in order to avoid him simply imposing higher tariff rates that could upend economies and governments.

 Trump reached a deal with South Korea on Wednesday, and earlier with the European Union, Japan, Indonesia and the Philippines.
-His commerce secretary, Howard Lutnick, said on Fox News' “Hannity” that there were agreements with Cambodia and Thailand after they had agreed to a ceasefire to their border conflict.
+His commerce secretary, Howard Lutnick, said on Fox News Channel's “Hannity” that there were agreements with Cambodia and Thailand after they had agreed to a ceasefire to their border conflict.

+White House press secretary Karoline Leavitt said Trump “at some point this afternoon or later this evening” will sign an order to impose new tariff rates starting midnight on Friday.
+Countries that have not received a prior letter on tariffs from Trump or negotiated a trade framework will be notified of their likely tariff rates, either in the form of a letter or through the executive order, she said.

 Among those uncertain about their trade status were wealthy Switzerland and Norway.